pimbrouwers/Validus/README.md

 // Outputs: [ "Login email", [ "Login email must be a valid email" ] ]
 ```

 > Note: This is for demo purposes only, it likely isn't advisable to attempt to validate emails using a regular expression.
+Instead, use [System.Net.MailAddress](#example-1-email-address-value-object).

 ### Creating a bespoke validator